-(6) An animal welfare officer may apprehend without warrant any person who commits or attempts to commit an arrestable offence in his view or whom he reasonably suspects to have committed an arrestable offence.

-(7) An animal welfare officer may, in any public place, on any Crown lands, search any person whom he has reasonable cause to suspect of having contravened this Law or any regulation, and may stop and search any vehicle, boat or other conveyance in or upon which he has cause to suspect that there is any animal in respect of which any offence against this Law or any regulation has been committed or in or upon which he has reasonable cause to suspect that there is any gun, catapult or any other weapon or trap used in the commission of any such offence.

-(8) Where a person having charge of a vehicle, boat or other conveyance or animal is apprehended by an animal welfare officer or a constable under this Law, it shall be lawful for that animal welfare officer, constable or any other constable to take charge of the vehicle, boat, or other conveyance or animal, and to deposit the vehicle, boat or other conveyance or animal in some place of safe custody until the termination of any proceedings relating to the animal or until the court makes an order as to the disposal of the vehicle or animal.

-(9) The reasonable costs of a detention under subsection (8), including the reasonable cost of veterinary treatment where such treatment is required, shall, in the event of a conviction in respect of the animal, be recoverable from the owner as a civil debt, or, where the owner himself is convicted, shall be part of the costs of the case.

-86. The Governor may make regulations for the better carrying out of this Part Regulations and in particular may-
+- (6) An animal welfare officer may apprehend without warrant any person who commits or attempts to commit an arrestable offence in his view or whom he reasonably suspects to have committed an arrestable offence. - (7) An animal welfare officer may, in any public place, on any Crown lands, search any person whom he has reasonable cause to suspect of having contravened this Law or any regulation, and may stop and search any vehicle, boat or other conveyance in or upon which he has cause to suspect that there is any animal in respect of which any offence against this Law or any regulation has been committed or in or upon which he has reasonable cause to suspect that there is any gun, catapult or any other weapon or trap used in the commission of any such offence. - (8) Where a person having charge of a vehicle, boat or other conveyance or animal is apprehended by an animal welfare officer or a constable under this Law, it shall be lawful for that animal welfare officer, constable or any other constable to take charge of the vehicle, boat, or other conveyance or animal, and to deposit the vehicle, boat or other conveyance or animal in some place of safe custody until the termination of any proceedings relating to the animal or until the court makes an order as to the disposal of the vehicle or animal. - (9) The reasonable costs of a detention under subsection (8), including the reasonable cost of veterinary treatment where such treatment is required, shall, in the event of a conviction in respect of the animal, be recoverable from the owner as a civil debt, or, where the owner himself is convicted, shall be part of the costs of the case. - 86.
+The Governor may make regulations for the better carrying out of this Part Regulations and in particular may-

-- (a) alter or amend and prescribe new sanctuaries; - (b) alter the categories of protected animals, game animals and prescribe and amend close seasons for the hunting or taking thereof; - (c) make provision for the stocking of any areas with animals of various categories;
+- (a) alter or amend and prescribe new sanctuaries; - (b) alter the categories of protected animals, game animals and prescribe and amend close seasons for the hunting or taking thereof; - (c) make provision for the stocking of any areas with animals of various categories; - (d) control generally or in respect of any specified areas the methods which may be employed in taking or hunting animals; - restrict or impose conditions in respect of the keeping of animals in captivity; - limit the number of game animals which may be taken by any one person in any one day;